重口味SM

 Geoffrey Hinton delivers a lecture about responsible AI to U of T students and faculty (photo by Johnny Guatto)

-Hinton, who is co-founder and chief scientific adviser at the in Toronto, joins an illustrious list of past Nobel Prize winners that includes Albert Einstein and Marie Curie.
+Hinton, who is co-founder and chief scientific adviser at the in Toronto, joins an illustrious list of past Nobel Prize in Physics winners that includes Albert Einstein and Marie Curie (who also won a Nobel in chemistry).
 The prestigious award is the latest in a long list of accolades for Hinton.
-That includes the Association for Computing Machinery鈥檚 A.M.
+They include the Association for Computing Machinery鈥檚 A.M.
 Turing Award 鈥 widely considered 鈥渢he Nobel Prize of computing鈥 鈥 in 2019 alongside collaborators Yann LeCun and Yoshua Bengio.

 Hinton is the fourth U of T faculty member to win a Nobel Prize over the years.